Carick of Hunter Moon

 As for the writer.
 It is best to remember that whatever the reviewer says, they are taking the time to review, and they did take the time to read the story which should be appreciated.
-Do not take offense to criticism, because most of the time, it is kindly meant and often the criticism is helpful in developing you as a writer.
+Do not take offence to criticism, because most of the time, it is kindly meant and often the criticism is helpful in developing you as a writer.
 (A)

 Back to me

 Now something I do dislike is what I call review fishing and writer who say I not going to write/post any more of my story unless I get X reviews.

 Place to find a good read for free